Hydrogen

 Nature's Fuel of the Future

 The invisible gases that surround Earth and trap its heat are known as greenhouse gases (GHGs).
 Carbon dioxide, which is produced when carbon-containing materials are burned, makes up nearly 80% of GHGs.
-In contrast, when used as a fuel for combustion or in a fuel cell, hydrogen only produces water as an emission.
+In contrast, when used as a fuel for combustion or in a fuel cell, hydrogen produces only water as an emission.
 As the demand for cleaner energy solutions continues to grow, hydrogen will be a key part of the future energy economy.
-The EERC has demonstrated testing and validation throughout the hydrogen supply chain, including production, transportation, and use as an energy carrier in fuel cells, as well as chemical and fuel synthesis.
-The EERC also conducted feasibility studies to determine whether hydrogen could be safely stored in saline and bedded salt formations in western North Dakota.
+The EERC stands at the forefront of hydrogen research, specializing in advancing fuel cell technology, hydrogen production methods, and the use of ammonia as a hydrogen carrier.
+With a focus on the entire hydrogen supply chain, we aim to pioneer advancements that catalyze a greener, more efficient energy landscape.

 Transportation and Storage